liamnichols/LNCollectionViewPagedLayout/README.md

 TODO
 ---
-Add the option to place a footer view at the bottom of each/specific page(s).
+- Add the option to place a footer view at the bottom of each/specific page(s).
-Add sample usage to this read me.
-Add to cocoapods.
+- Add to cocoapods.